-(A) What is restoration of food assistance benefits?
+(A) What is restoration of supplemental nutrition assistance program (SNAP) benefits?

 Restoration of benefits is when an assistance group is issued benefits because they have been determined eligible, and additional benefits are due to them because an incorrect amount was issued.

 (B) Who is eligible for a restoration of benefits?

 Assistance groups who:

 (1) Have lost benefits due to an agency error.

 (2) Were determined to have committed an intentional program violation that has been reversed.

 (a) An individual would not be entitled to restoration of lost benefits for the period of disqualification based solely on the fact that a criminal conviction could not be obtained, unless the individual successfully challenged the disqualification period imposed by an administrative disqualification in a separate court action.
 Participation in an administrative disqualification hearing in which the assistance group contests the county agency assertion of intentional program violation shall be considered notification that the assistance group is requesting restored benefits.

 (b) For each month the individual was disqualified, not to exceed twelve months prior to county agency notification, the amount to be restored, if any, shall be determined by comparing the allotment the assistance group received with the allotment the assistance group would have received had the disqualified member been allowed to participate.
 When the assistance group received a smaller allotment than it should have received, the difference equals the amount to be restored.